danielharrell/SumLect2015/Lost_Idea_LA.md

 lost this idea, and what it is, more exactly, we may have lost.

-## Liberal Education as an answer
+## Part One

-Now in one sense, I think, the threat to liberal education must always come from within.
+In one sense, I think, the threat to liberal education must always come from within.
 The fate of liberal education, after all, will not be decided in headlines, but in choices made by each of us about the best education, once